 The conduct of our business, including the production, distribution, sale, advertising, marketing, labeling, safety, transportation and use of many of our products, are subject to various federal, state and local laws and regulations.
 These laws and regulations and interpretations thereof are subject to change as a result of political, economic or social events.
 Such changes may include changes in: food and drug laws; laws relating to product labeling, advertising and marketing practices; laws regarding ingredients used in our products; and increased regulatory scrutiny of, and increased litigation involving, product claims and concerns regarding the effects on health of ingredients in, or attributes of, our products.
 For example, we are subject to the California Safe Drinking Water and Toxic Enforcement Act of 1986 (commonly known as "Proposition 65"), a law which requires that a specific warning appear on any product sold in California that contains a substance listed by that State as having been found to cause cancer or birth defects.
-Proposition 65 exposes all food and beverage producers to the possibility of having to provide warnings on their products in California because it does not provide for any generally applicable quantitative threshold below which the presence of a listed substance is exempt from the warning requirement.
-Consequently, the detection of even a trace amount of a listed substance can subject an affected product to the requirement of a warning label.
 On June 21, 2012, the Council for Education and Research on Toxics, a public interest group, issued a pre-litigation notice of intent to sue a number of companies, including CBI, which sell coffee in California for allegedly failing to issue clear and reasonable warnings that the coffee they produce, distribute and/or sell contains acrylamide in accordance with Proposition 65, and on September 18, 2012, we were served with this lawsuit.
-We have joined a Joint Defense Group and filed with the Court requesting a Motion to Stay.
-At its November 2012 hearing on the Motion to Stay, the Court made certain inquiries to which the Joint Defense Group responded in January 2013.
 Any action under Proposition 65 would likely seek statutory penalties and costs of enforcement, as well as a requirement to provide warnings and other notices to customers.
 If we were required to add warning labels to any of our products or place warnings in certain locations where our products are sold, sales of those products could suffer not only in those locations but elsewhere.
 Any change in labeling requirements for our products also may lead to an increase in packaging costs or interruptions or delays in packaging deliveries.
 If we fail to comply with applicable laws and regulations, we may be subject to civil remedies, including fines, injunctions, recalls or seizures, as well as potential criminal sanctions, which could have a material adverse effect on our results of operations.
+Additionally, following the recent adoption of the Food Safety Modernization Act, the U.S. Food and Drug Administration is developing additional regulations focused on food contamination which may require us to make changes to our processes and procedures resulting in unanticipated costs.